kubernetes/website/content/en/docs/tasks/run-application/run-replicated-stateful-application.md

 This page shows how to run a replicated stateful application using a [StatefulSet](/docs/concepts/workloads/controllers/statefulset/) controller.
-The example is a MySQL single-primary topology with multiple replicas running asynchronous replication.
+This application is a replicated MySQL database.
+The example topology has a single primary server and multiple replicas, using asynchronous row-based replication.

 {{< note >}}
 **This is not a production configuration**.
 MySQL settings remain on insecure defaults to keep the focus